vmware-tanzu/tanzu-dev-portal/content/guides/python/cf-gs.md

 Hello, World!
 ```

-> The test above uses the [HTTPie][httpie] tool, but you could also use `curl` or a regular web browser.
+The test above uses the [HTTPie][httpie] tool, but you could also use `curl` or a regular web browser.
+It's up to you.

 ### There's More

-Here's a few more handy `cf` commands.
-Don't forget, you can use `cf help` to get a full list of all the available commands and `cf <command> --help` will give you detailed help on each of them.
+Here's a few more commonly used `cf` commands for you.
+Don't forget, you can use `cf help` to get a full list of all the available commands at any time, and `cf <command> --help` will give you detailed information on each of them.

 #### Listing Your Applications

-You can see the list of applications you have running in your targetted space at any time using the `cf apps` command.
+You can see a list of all the applications you have running in your current space at any time using the `cf apps` command.

 ```bash
 > cf apps